lecoutre/React-quotations/README.md

 1. In a new tab, `npm run client`.
 This command is a shortcut to launch *Webpack* in development mode.
 It creates the 2 bundles you need to start the app (have a look at *index.html*)
 1. In a web browser type `http://localhost:3000`
 ## Access the exercises solutions
-`client/main.jsx` file is made of a set of `import Root` lines.
-Uncomment all theses lines but the one you want to execute.
+In `client/main.jsx` file, you see a list of lines beginning with `import Root`.
+Uncomment only the line you want to execute.
-`client/partXX.jsx` files give the solutions of the exercises proposed in [Lecoutre's pages](http://www.cril.univ-artois.fr/~lecoutre/#/courses)
+Each `client/partXX.jsx` file proposes a solution of some exercises proposed in [Lecoutre's pages](http://www.cril.univ-artois.fr/~lecoutre/#/courses)
 - **part01.jsx**: *managing a component state with React*.
 Exercises 1 to 3.
 - **part02.jsx**: *Composition of React components*.
 In *Root* class, two versions of the `render()` method are presented.
 The first one in the classical way, whereas the second one is using the [JavaScript spread operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax)
 - **part03.jsx**:*Managing Several Quotes*